Sascha37/super-mario-motion/README.md

 - **CSV files** containing:
   - pose label (text)
   - skeleton landmark coordinates
-- No images, video or screenshots are saved
+- No images, videos, or screenshots are saved

 ### Model Training (After Collecting)

-- Collected CSV files are used to train a model, the result is **one model file** in form of a `.joblib` file
+- Collected CSV files are used to train a model, the result is **one model file** in the form of a `.joblib` file

 #### What is stored?
 - One trained model file